ryanroth83/BNR/content/guests/jennifer_hughes.md

-﻿Her guiding philosophy?
+Her guiding philosophy?
 Do the right thing, show you care, and lead with integrity.